fantasyland101/boatdrone/README.md

 autossh is a program that can reverse port forward automaticaly and reconect a disconected  ssh reverse port forward.
 I plan to use this in the future

 thank you random person for this gpsd-python libary: https://github.com/MartijnBraam/gpsd-py3

+# Hardware
+pin 17 and 18 send out pwm to control 1 servo and one rc-motor-controller (not tested).